Columbia-NLP-Lab/PAPILLON/README.md

 - [ ] Build a Flask server and simple UI for PAPILLON.
 - [ ] Make PAPILLON installable via PyPI.

+## Getting Started
+We have an end-to-end tutorial for defining and optimizing your own PAPILLON module using our PUPA dataset.
+Please refer to `papillon_tutorial.ipynb`.

 ## Installation
 We are working on making PAPILLON a PyPI package.
 Until then, you would unfortunately need to clone the repository first.